RossPatterson/RexxUnit/README.md

-Inspired by Rony Flatscher's [ooRexxUnit](https://wi.wu.ac.at/rgf/rexx/orx17/), an unit-testing framework for Open Object Rexx programs, and the basis for [ooTest](https://wi.wu.ac.at/rgf/rexx/misc/ooTest/ootest.pdf), a test suite for ooRexx itself, I've built a simple test framework for "Classic Rexx" (_i.e., the language described in Mike Cowlishaw's "_The Rexx Language_", and standardized by the ANSI Rexx Committee).
+Inspired by Rony Flatscher's [ooRexxUnit](https://wi.wu.ac.at/rgf/rexx/orx17/), an unit-testing framework for Open Object Rexx programs, and the basis for [ooTest](https://wi.wu.ac.at/rgf/rexx/misc/ooTest/ootest.pdf), a test suite for ooRexx itself, I've built a simple test framework for "Classic Rexx" (_i.e._, the language described in Mike Cowlishaw's "_The Rexx Language_", and standardized by the ANSI Rexx Committee).
 My initial use for it is to test the [bREXX](https://github.com/rosspatterson/CMS-370-BREXX) Rexx implementation for